Dataset management

 In the diagram below, we have used Shopify as an example to illustrate how data makes its way into a dataset from the original Shopify source.
 You are then able to view this dataset within the Lexer Hub.

-2. The raw data from Shopify is stored in an Amazon S3 bucket.
+- The raw data from Shopify is loaded into an Amazon S3 bucket via a Dataset load.

-3. The data from this S3 bucket is then transformed into Lexer's data schema.
+- The data is then transformed into Lexer's data schema via a Dataflow.

 So, how can I use datasets?